Integrating Google Calendar with Notion: Effective Scheduling Made Easy

 Integrating Google Calendar with Notion streamlines your workflow and brings several benefits to your scheduling process:

-Real-time View: Whether using an embedded calendar or automated sync via third-party tools, you can display up-to-date events from Google Calendar within Notion without switching contexts.
+2. Real-time View: Whether using an embedded calendar or automated sync via third-party tools, you can display up-to-date events from Google Calendar within Notion without disrupting your workflow.

 Let’s dive into the steps for both embedding a live Google Calendar view and setting up an automated sync.